adiair/Palette/README.md

 👨‍💻 Author

-Made with ❤️ by Aditya Kokashe
+Made with ❤️ by Aditya Kokashemake

+Now open http://localhost:3000 in your browser 🚀.
+## 📂 Project Structure